exercism/javascript/concepts/type-conversion/about.md

 The section "[Object to primitive conversion][custom-conversion]" on javascript.info explains the details.

 Another common way to achieve a better string representation for objects and arrays is to use [JSON encoding][json].
+You can convert into a string with `JSON.stringify` and back into an object or array with `JSON.parse`.

 ```javascript
 const obj = {